conda-forge/conda-forge.github.io/docs/_sources/orga/cfep-index.rst.txt

 Index of CFEPs
 ==============

-All major changes to the project should be submitted as conda-forge enhancement proposals (CFEP).
+All major changes to the project should be submitted as **conda-forge enhancement proposals (CFEP)**.
 These CFEPs are similar to `Python's PEP <https://www.python.org/dev/peps/>`_ and `IPython's IPEP <https://github.com/ipython/ipython/wiki/IPEPs:-IPython-Enhancement-Proposals>`_ processes.

 CFEPs are stored in the `cfep GitHub repository <https://github.com/conda-forge/cfep>`_.
-Below is a list of conda-forge enhancement proposals (CFEP):
+A list of conda-forge enhancement proposals (CFEP) are as follows:

 * `CFEP-00: CFEP Template <https://github.com/conda-forge/cfep/blob/master/cfep-00.md>`_ -- *Proposed*
 * `CFEP-01: CFEP Purpose and Guidelines <https://github.com/conda-forge/cfep/blob/master/cfep-01.md>`_ -- *Proposed*